I'm a member

 There are numerous medical and surgical treatments aimed at decreasing disease progression and/or attaining repigmentation.
 Topical corticosteroids, alone or in combination with topical vitamin D3 analogs, are common first-line treatments for vitiligo.
 Alternative first-line therapies include topical calcineurin inhibitors, systemic steroids and topical antioxidants.
 Treatment options for vitiligo recalcitrant to first-line therapy include, among others, light box therapy with ultraviolet B (UVB) and psoralen plus ultraviolet A (PUVA).

 PUVA uses a psoralen derivative in conjunction with long wavelength ultraviolet A light (sunlight or artificial) for photochemotherapy of skin conditions.
 Psoralens are tricyclic furocoumarins that occur in certain plants and can also be synthesized.
 They are available in oral and topical forms.
 Oral PUVA is generally given 1.5 hours before exposure to UVA radiation.
 Topical PUVA therapy refers to direct application of psoralen to the skin with subsequent exposure to UVA light.
 With topical PUVA, UVA exposure is generally administered within 30 minutes of psoralen application.

 In 2001, XTRAC™ (PhotoMedex), a xenon chloride (XeCl) excimer laser, was cleared for marketing by the U.S. Food and Drug Administration (FDA) through the 510(k) process for the treatment of skin conditions such as vitiligo.
 The 510(k) clearance has subsequently been obtained for a number of targeted UVB lamps and lasers, including newer versions of the XTRAC system including the XTRAC Ultra™, the VTRAC™ lamp (PhotoMedex), the BClear™ lamp (Lumenis), the 308 excimer lamp phototherapy system (Quantel Medical) and the Excilite™ and Excilite μ™ XeCl lamps.
-The intended use of all of these devices includes vitiligo among other dermatological indications.
-Some of the light-emitting devices are handheld.
+The intended use of all of these devices includes vitiligo among other dermatologic indications.
+Some light-emitting devices are handheld.

 Related policies are –